3. During the QbTest

 - How the patient reports perceiving the QbTest/task

 - How the patient feels after the test

 The observation form helps standardize your observations

-The “Behavior Observation” form can be found in the QbTest Administration Tool (QAT) in the “Files” box when you log in.
-On this form you will find some common behaviors that may occur, as well as room to make comments, and note the times/frequency that particular behaviors may occur.
+The “Behaviour Observation” form can be found in the QbTest Administration Tool (QAT) in the “Files” box when you log in.
+On this form you will find some common behaviours that may occur, as well as room to make comments, and note the times/frequency that particular behaviours may occur.